nekoniiiii/Final-Project-PBO/README.md

 # Final-Project-PBO
-This simple game was created to fulfill the final project of object oriented programming course.
+This game was created to fulfill the final project of object oriented programming course.

-This game is a development of the famous brick breaker game.
-In this project, we use java programming language.
+This project is based on the famous brick breaker game.
+In this project, we use Java programming language.